andreamurillomtz/EE260/morea/home.md

 ## Who should take this course

-This course is intended for undergraduates in computer science or computer engineering who have a working knowledge of at least one programming language and who want to get a taste of important topics in the field.
+--This course is intended for undergraduates in computer science or computer engineering who have a working knowledge of at least one programming language and who want to get a taste of important topics in the field.--
+This course is intended for undergraduates in Electrical or Computer Engineering who have a working knowlede of at least one programming language and want to get a taste of digital design
 ## Pedagogy

 ICS 199 is structured as a sequential series of [modules](/modules), each taking approximately a week to complete.
 Each module has the following structure: